LorenzoPiombini/Database/README.md

     -i - specifiy the number of indexes in the index file.

 ```

-now the  file is created, and the base definition would be made by 3 variables code, price and discount.

 this base definition cannot change anymore, you can add to it (up to 200 fields foor each file), but everytime you add a record to a file, you need to provide at least the correct definition. if you try to do the follwing ( notes the different flag -a for adding to an existing file):